- 13 days Duration 13 days

 Kanchenjunga Base Camp trekking trails go through a moss-laden forest with diverse flora and fauna, passing grazing mountain sheep and Tibetan villages.
 The forested areas of Sikkim are beautiful during spring when flowers are in full bloom.

 This is nominated as the best mountain environment for trekking in Sikkim.
-The Kanchenjunga Base Camp trek is an amazing hike to Goecha La Pass at an altitude of 5000 meters.
+The Kanchenjunga Base Camp trek is a fantastic hike to Goecha La Pass at an altitude of 5000 meters.
 It provides exceptional views of Mount Kanchenjunga’s eastern face.
 For Sikkim’s people, Kanchenjunga, the world’s third-highest mountain is more than just the highest peak; it is believed to be the abode state’s patron deity.
-Trekking around the base camp allows you to get closer to the big mountains and hiking along with forests of rhododendron, orchids, pine, and magnolia.
-You trek past rolling-meadows of gazing yaks herded by the Lepchas in the highest valley.
-You will hike into high altitude Alpine pastures dominated by shrubs of dwarf rhododendrons and other high altitude bushes.
+Trekking around the base camp allows you to get closer to the big mountains and hike along with rhododendron forests, orchids, pine, and magnolia.
+You trek past rolling meadows of grazing yaks herded by the Lepchas in the highest valley.
+You will hike into high-altitude Alpine pastures dominated by shrubs of dwarf rhododendrons and other high-altitude bushes.

 It would be best to arrive in New Delhi the previous night or early morning to catch a domestic flight to Bagdogra airport the same day.
 Upon arrival at Bagdogra airport, you will be met by our representative and drive towards Gangtok.
 On arrival, check into the hotel.
 You have a free evening free to relax and ‘nurse your jetlag.

 We drive to Yuksom in the morning via a beautiful valley.
-On the way, you will be driven past dense forests, lush green meadows, waterfalls, and a lovely landscape.
+You will be gone past dense forests, lush green meadows, waterfalls, and a lovely landscape on the way.

-We hike through the village of Tsokha and continues to climb north through the forest of rhododendron to the village of Phedang 3650 meters.
+We hike through the village of Tsokha and climb north through the rhododendron forest to the town of Phedang 3650 meters.
 It takes around 3 hrs to complete the ascent.
 We continue further towards Dzongri, where we stop for the night.

 The trail ascends gradually for about half an hour in the beginning and descends until we reach a crossroad.
 The path on the left goes to Zamlingang.
-We take the trail to the right, which is a flattish walk mostly.
+We mostly take the trail to the right, which is a flattish walk.
 Dinner and overnight stay at the camp.

 The day begins with a gradual ascent to Kanchenjunga base camp.
-This is the site where the Himalayan Mountaineering Institute (HMI), Darjeeling conducts its advanced mountaineering courses.
+This site is where the Himalayan Mountaineering Institute (HMI), Darjeeling, conducts its advanced mountaineering courses.
 You will get close views of Frey’s peak, Koktang, Kabur, and Rathong from here.
 Return to Bikhbari.
 Dinner and overnight stay at the camp.

-An extra day to either acclimatize or incase the weather is not favorable the day we are supposed to go to the base camp.
+An extra day to acclimate, or the weather is not favourable when we are supposed to go to the base camp.

 In the morning, trek back to Yuksom.
-We will have the ‘luxury’ of staying in a hotel at Yuksom. we can even have a hot bucket shower in our room.
-We can hike to trek to Dubdi monastery, the hermit’s cell situated on the top of a lofty hill about three hundred meters above Yuksom.
+We will have the ‘luxury of staying in a hotel at Yuksom.
+We can even have a hot bucket shower in our room.
+Then, we can hike to Dubdi monastery, the hermit’s cell situated on the top of a lofty hill about three hundred meters above Yuksom.

 Day 11: Drive Yuksom to Bagdogra airport and fly to Delhi.